-11 The Certification of Compliance does not replace the Final Green Building Standard Certification in the case of new construction/replacement of substantially damaged residential buildings.
+20 The Certification of Compliance does not replace the Final Green Building Standard Certification in the case of new construction/replacement of substantially damaged residential buildings.

-- Notification of the person or team in charge of the implementation of the Green Building Standard(s) at the Project. - Register the Project with the organization or entity, as required, in charge of providing the certification of the project from the selected Green Building Standard.
-Provide the Application or Registration Confirmation Evidence. - For those cases pursuing the "Permiso Verde", submit the following: 12 - A valid Pre-qualification Certification from the OGPe ("Certificado de Pre-Cualificación de Proyecto Verde-OGPe"); - Notification of the Green Design Guides under "Permiso Verde" that will be pursued; - Register the project with the organization or entity in charge of providing the certification of the project from the selected Green Building Standard; and - o Provide application or registration confirmation evidence. - Supporting documentation as deemed necessary or requested by PRDOH and/or PRHFA, or other designated entity, during the process of the application evaluation and throughout the duration of the project.
+- Register the Project with the organization or entity, as required, in charge of providing the certification of the project from the selected Green Building Standard.
+Provide the Application or Registration Confirmation Evidence. - For those cases pursuing the "Permiso Verde", submit the following:21 - A valid Pre-qualification Certification from the OGPe ("Certificado de Pre-Cualificación de Proyecto Verde-OGPe"); - Notification of the Green Design Guides under "Permiso Verde" that will be pursued; - Register the project with the organization or entity in charge of providing the certification of the project from the selected Green Building Standard; and - o Provide application or registration confirmation evidence. - Supporting documentation as deemed necessary or requested by PRDOH and/or PRHFA, or other designated entity, during the process of the application evaluation and throughout the duration of the project.

-For rehabilitation of non-substantially damaged structures, Developers shall adhere to the guidelines specified in the HUD Community Planning and Development (CPD) Green Building Retrofit Checklist13, to the extent applicable, of the rehabilitation work undertaken, including the use of mold resistant products when replacing surfaces such as drywall.
+For rehabilitation of non-substantially damaged structures, Developers shall adhere to the guidelines specified in the HUD Community Planning and Development (CPD) Green Building Retrofit Checklist,22 to the extent applicable, of the rehabilitation work undertaken, including the use of mold resistant products when replacing surfaces such as drywall.
 When rehabilitation work includes replacing older or obsolete products, the Developer must use ENERGY STAR®-labeled, Water Sense-labeled, or Federal Energy Management Program (FEMP)-designated products and appliances.